-The RN to BSN Program is designed to further develop skills, reasoning, and attributes of licensed professional registered nurses (RNs).
+The RN-to-BSN Program is designed to further develop skills, reasoning, and attributes of licensed professional registered nurses (RNs).

-Our Program allows registered nurses to further their education in order to develop skills and reasoning advanced from an ADN competency level.
+The Program allows registered nurses to further their education in order to develop skills and reasoning advanced from an ADN competency level.
 As employers are divulging the benefits of having BSN-prepared bedside nurses, it is a necessity for RNs to continue their education in order to provide quality patient safety and care in diverse areas of care and environments.

-RN to BSN Program Accreditation
+RN-to-BSN Program Accreditation